Agamennon/redux-tiny-router/README.md

 ### Universal Apps

-redux-tiny-router has a initUniversal function, that returns a promise, this promise resolves with data.html (with the rendered app) and data.state with your state, now just send those in and presto, redux-tiny-router handles async on react just fine as long as all async operations are done using actions , and that those actions ether return a promise or have an attribute that is a promise, you can even load data on componentWillMount on react applications, you also don't need to wait or synchronize any async operations, as the router will wait and re-render server side if on the first render, async actions where fired modifying the state, this makes the client receive the complete state of your app
+redux-tiny-router has a initUniversal function, that returns a promise, this promise resolves with data.html (with the rendered app) and data.state with your state, now just send those in, and presto, redux-tiny-router handles async on react just fine as long as all async operations are done using actions, and that those actions ether return a promise or have an attribute that is a promise, you can even load data on componentWillMount on react applications, you also don't need to wait or synchronize any async operations, as the router will wait and re-render server side if on the first render, async actions where fired modifying the state.
+This makes the client not only receive the complete state of your app but also the final render from that state.

 This example use a ejs template as it's quite elegant for this, or you could just use a react component